signupsoftware/exflowwebd365o/README.md

 * To install an older version, omit any dots and Zeros (0). e.i:
  * $PackageVersion = "201812" for 2018.12.0
  * $PackageVersion = "201841" for 2018.4.1

+### Release 2020.8

+* Bug Fixes
+   * Coding text selection
+       * Fixes an issue where the line would update if you selected text in a textbox and released the mouse cursor outside the textbox.
+   * Coding autofill
+       * Addresses an autofill issue where values could go missing if autofill cleared the values, and the user then reapplied them.
+   * Change line-type error
+       * Fixes an exception when changing line-type and when the system has support for calculated VAT.
+   * Line-type selection list never closes
+       * When using the keyboard, the line-type selection list didn't close automatically.

+### Release 2020.6

+* Improvements
+   * Adds more FO document statuses in search.
+   * For Dynamics FO attachments are now saved directly to FO.
+Attachments can also be removed by the user that uploaded them.
+   * For Dynamics FO line VAT will recalculate based on changes on line coding and amount.
+   * For Dynamics FO a new lock icon indicates if a document is classified.
+The search feature also adds the possibility to search for classified documents.
+   * For Dynamics FO the Amount in standard currency (MST) is now displayed in the search and inbox results.
+   * Classified documents appear with a lock icon on the inbox along with search and sorting options.

+* Bug Fixes
+   * Fixes that the close button on the chat feature didn't work on some mobile browsers.
+   * Fixes an issue with overlapping toolbar buttons on mobile.
+   * Ticket SSO
+      	* The code is now trimmed from extra white-space characters that is added by default when copying from Outlook.

+### Release 2020.5

+* Improvements
+   * New search criteria Order number.
+   * Documents that are classified will show with a lock icon in Dynamics FO 2020.Q2.
+   * Classified documents appear with a lock icon on the inbox along with search and sorting options.
+   * Adds the option to search by Purchase order number.
+   * Improves attachments by saving them directly to Dynamics FO.
+Attachments that you have uploaded can also be deleted.
+Available with      the FO Q2 release.
+   * Purchase order column will be available with Q2 release for FO.
+   * For new users language selection have been improved to better match the browsers list of preferred languages.

+* Bug Fixes
+   * Fixed Chat button to close.

+### Release 2020.4

+* Improvements
+   * Adds support for calling FO with application credentials when getting settings.
+This avoids that settings only gets partially loaded when Assigned Organization is enabled.
+Note that you need to register the application id in FO.
+   *	Dynamics will add links in email notifications in the upcoming releases.
+   *	This release adds better support for using multiple tabs in your browser.

+ * Bug Fixes
+    *	Fixes a chat issue for Android users.
+    * Fixes an issue with line column display.
+    * Fixes an issue with search when working with more than one tab.
+    * Fixes an issue where the wrong line could get reselected after a line was edited.
+    * Increases the number of characters in hold comments.

+### Release 2020.3

+  * Improvements
+     *	The default column ordering have been changed so that Vendor is the leftmost column.
+     *	The calendar start day is now based on the current locale, previously it always started on Sunday.
+     *	Speeds up the performance while when getting the list of approvers that previously could take some time on documents with many          lines and approvers.
+     * Chat notifications show the "dots" when the list is empty.
+     * Improves the chat feature by scrolling to the first unread message.
+     * Improves performance by allowing more simultaneous and speeding up client calls.
+     * Adds support to download Inbox and search results to Excel.

+ * Bug Fixes
+    * Fixes an issue in the Feb release where the previous selected document opens when search is clicked.
+    * Addresses an issue in the Feb release where the list of approvers on a line only showed about 8 approvers.
+    * An issue with when deleting one or more lines have been fixed.

+### Release 2020.2

+  * Improvements
+     * Ticket SSO have been extended with variable email code length and improved security features such as the option to kill the SSO          ticket on sign out.

+  * Bug Fixes
+     * Addresses an issue when using Azure AD and user switched between multiple accounts.

 ### Release 2020.1

 **This release supports the Chrome 80 change to SameSite cookie behavior.**